Street fair: Variety

 Street fairs vary greatly in character, even within one city.
 Annual street fairs in Seattle, Washington, for example, include the University District Street Fair that feature the work of craftspeople and require that the person who make the goods that are for sale must be present in their own booths.
 The Fremont Fair features crafts from around the world, as well as the Summer Solstice Parade and Pageant, famed for its painted naked cyclists.
 In the same city, the Capitol Hill Block Party fences off several blocks, charges admission, and features some of the city's best known rock bands, while the Chinatown-International District Summer Fair has a distinctly Asian-American and Pacific Islander flavor, with taiko drummers, martial arts demonstrations and Hawaiian dance.

 In Belgium, street fairs are known as braderies, which translates to roasting, referencing the frequent roasting of meat at the events.

 Fan zones

-> Accompanying sporting events are street fairs known as fan zones.
+Accompanying sporting events are street fairs known as fan zones.
 Examples include the Olympics, American football, motorsports and major association football events, particularly international tournament games.

+Online

-> In recent years, the concept has expanded to include online fan zones, where fans of clubs and teams can engage digitally through live streaming, social media interaction, and virtual communities.
+In recent years, the concept has expanded to include online fan zones, where fans of clubs and teams can engage digitally through live streaming, social media interaction, and virtual communities.
 Online fan zones exist on platforms that centralize fan engagement, for example supporting clubs like PSG, Barcelona, or national teams, and on platforms such as fanzone.world, which provide spaces for fans to follow events, interact, and comment in real time.